mstenius/vrbrowse/README.md

 Implemented so far:

 - Simple 3D viewer with mouse look and WASD navigation
-- Naive parsing of the world declaration and boxes
+- Parsing of the world declaration and boxes, spheres, cylinders, etc
+- Materials started

+## Running

+To run locally, either just load the files into a web browser that supports JavaScript and WebGL or serve the files statically using your favourite web server and do the same.

 ## References